Aryanxfa/Feather-Project-Aroma-Installer/README.md

 ## Installation
 To install Feather Project on your compatible device, follow the steps below:

-1. Download the latest release of Feather Project from the [Releases](https://github.com/yourusername/feather-project/releases) section of the GitHub repository.
+1. Download the latest release of Feather Project from the XDA/Telegram Links.
 2. Transfer the downloaded package to your device's internal storage or external SD card.
 3. Reboot your device into recovery mode.
-The exact method may vary depending on your device, but usually involves holding specific key combinations during boot-up (e.g., Volume Up + Power).
+With the specific key combinations of (Volume Up + Power) during boot-up.
-4. Once in recovery mode, navigate to the "Install" or "Install ZIP" option using the volume keys, and select it using the power button.
+4. Once in recovery mode, navigate to the "Install" or "Install ZIP" option using the volume keys, and select it.
 5. Choose the Feather Project package that you transferred to your device in step 2.
 6. Follow the on-screen instructions provided by the Aroma installer to customize your installation preferences.
 7. Once the installation is complete, select the option to reboot your device.